artlogic/nabs/README.md

 ## Future enhancements

+* Integration tests.
 * Better error handling.
 * Look at using Flow for type checking
 * Info messages when using npm's special names (e.g. publish, install, uninstall, version, and all variations).
 * Consider allowing nabs to run a task after compilation: `nabs migrate:create --name 'test-migrate'` which would just execute: `npm run migrate:create -- --name 'test-migrate'`.
 This is a little tricky now that commander is being used.
+Consider tab completion via bash/zsh.
+Also take a look at `ntl`'s menu system.
 * Consider an option to automatically place a nabs task in scripts that just recompiles the scripts: `"nabs": "nabs"`.
 Probably should be the default.
 Maybe an option to suppress it?
 * Ignore action errors (use `;` instead of `&&` for certain tasks)... end with `; true` if necessary (won't work on windows).
 How do you mark an action as ok to fail?
 * Platform independence? (https://github.com/shelljs/shx, https://www.npmjs.com/package/bashful) - the only bashism we use currently is `&&` and that works in cmd.exe.